Jackson Burns

-Jackson Burns (July 29, 1956 - November 24, 2016) was an American stunt performer, stunt coordinator, writer, and actor.
+Jackson Burns (July 29, 1956 – November 24, 2016) was an American stunt performer, stunt coordinator, writer, and actor.

-Biography
+Life and career

-Burns was born on July 7, 1956 in Poteau, Oklahoma.
-He is only child of Luther Jackson Burns and Ermaline Delora Lockhart.
-Burns is of Native American ancestry.
+Burns was born in Poteau, Oklahoma on July 7, 1956.
+He was the only child of Luther Jackson Burns and Ermaline Delora Lockhart.
+Burns claimed to be of Native American ancestry.
 Born in an economically depressed region, known to be the poorest in the state of Oklahoma (Little Dixie).
-His father is of French, Scot-Irish and Cherokee heritage.
+His father is of French, Scot-Irish and Cherokee descent.
 His mother is of English, Scot, Irish and Choctaw heritage.
 His father Luther, quit school in 6th grade to help work and take care of his sharecropper parents (also of very limited education) and his siblings.
 His mother Delora finished high school.
 Jackson finished high school and graduated in the Class of 1974, Heavener High School, Heavener, Oklahoma.
-Jackson also attended Northeastern State University at Tahlequah, Oklahoma for a brief period.
-Jackson has said that never finishing his education is what has been his most damaging point in his life.
+Jackson also attended Northeastern State University at Tahlequah, Oklahoma, for a brief period.
+Jackson said that never finishing his education was the most damaging point in his life.